spiral/docs/docs/en/keeper/components/forms.md

 ## Usage

-Forms are mostly regular HTML forms that have ajax submission functionality on top
+Forms are mostly regular HTML forms that have the ajax submission functionality on top

 ```xhtml
 <form:wrapper action="/" method="PUT">